hbenl/vscode-test-explorer/README.md

 `testExplorer.addToEditorContextMenu` | Add menu items for running and debugging the tests in the current file to the editor context menu
 `testExplorer.mergeSuites`            | Merge suites with the same label and parent `testExplorer.hideEmptyLog`           | Hide the output channel used to show a test's log when the user clicks on a test whose log is empty
-`testExplorer.hideWhenEmpty`          | Hide the Test Explorer when no tests have been found
+`testExplorer.hideWhen`               | Hide the Test Explorer when no test adapters have been registered or when no tests have been found by the registered adapters.
+The default is to never hide the Test Explorer (some test adapters only work with this default setting).

 Further configuration options are provided by the Test Adapters.